Picture India in your mind’s eye and you will most likely see the following:

 While most countries in the world have one national language, India has a different language for each of its 29 states.

-Hindi is recognised as a national language and all Union Government Records are written in Hindi and English.
+Hindi is recognised as an official language and all Union Government Records are written in Hindi and English.
 Other State Governments have records written in the State's official language and English.

 On top of that, there are dialects that change in every region.
 So, if you are in, let's say Karnataka, a state in the southern part of India where the primary language is Kannada, you will see a variation of this language in North and South Karnataka.